 11. Being Stuck Somewhere You Hate

 Many people don’t talk about this particular consequence of the lifestyle – being stuck doing something that you hate.
-If you’re barely making ends meet and have no savings to even think about moving (which is expensive), or to even take a month-long without pay by switching jobs and waiting for that first paycheck?
+If you’re barely making ends meet and have no savings to even think about moving (which is expensive) or even take a month-long without pay by switching jobs and waiting for that first paycheck?

 Then you might be stuck.